ssp35/nyccondoms.github.io/project-proposal.md

 ### The planned analyses / visualizations / coding challenges

-Our plan is to read in the data, clean it, manipulate it, summary statistics, EDA, answer the main questions of our analysis, explore new questions that come up, create interactive maps, and other interactive visualizations.
+Our plan is to read in the data, clean it, manipulate it, create summary statistics, do exploratory data analysis, answer the main questions of our analysis, explore new questions that come up, create interactive maps, and other interactive visualizations.

 Some of the example questions we want to examine are: